 Both Merry and Pippin regularly dress in rather bright and cheerful colors.
 Merry in rich yellows and ochres, and Pippin in blues, calling attention onto themselves rather gleefully.

 Also, notice the difference between their clothing and Sam's.
 These two do not dress for work, but for the Pub.

 And so, the four of them together, manage to represent the whole of Hobbit community both in look and personality.
 From the hardworking Sam to the funny and noisy Merry and Pippin.
-Because of this, we think that this was the perfect way to introduce both the hobbits as a race and the four main characters, which is really clever because it saves runtime, but still manages to transmit all the information that Tolkien wrote in that detailed prologue without ever bringing the story to a halt.
+Because of this, I think that this was the perfect way to introduce both the hobbits as a race and the four main characters, which is really clever because it saves runtime, but still manages to transmit all the information that Tolkien wrote in that detailed prologue without ever bringing the story to a halt.

 All the images of the dress used in this article (and many more)

 can be found in the amazing collection of movie costumes

 that is The Costumer's Guide.

 If you enjoyed this article and would like to support the blog,